Head of Online Medical Content

 Overview | Can you travel with hearing aids? | What to pack | Travelling tips | Protecting your hearing aids while travelling | Conclusion

 Travelling with hearing aids requires preparation: pack extra batteries, cleaning tools, and a storage case.
-Inform airline staff for assistance with hearing announcements.
-Keep hearing aids on during security checks.
-Download relevant apps for travel updates and use noise-cancelling headphones for comfort during flights.
+Inform the airline staff for assistance with hearing announcements.

 Yes!
 Travel is an adventure that opens doors to new destinations, experiences, and opportunities – we don’t believe hearing loss should hold you back from these experiences.
-We understand that travelling with hearing loss and hearing aids, whether in the UK or abroad can present a unique set of challenges.

-This article will equip you with all the information, tips and tricks to ensure your travel plans are smooth sailing.
 We take a look at what assistance is available and how to make the most of it, navigating airports, flying with hearing loss, going on a cruise with hearing aids, using trains, protecting your hearing aids and most importantly, getting the best out of your travels.

-Whether you are travelling with hearing loss in the UK or abroad, here’s our essential list to pack no matter where your destination or means of getting there:
+Whether you are travelling with hearing loss in the UK or abroad, here’s our essential list to pack, no matter where your destination or means of getting there:

 Spare batteries: Always carry spare batteries with you when travelling.
 You may need to change the batteries during your trip, so it's essential to have extras on hand.

 Cleaning kit: Pack a small cleaning kit with a brush and a soft cloth to keep your hearing aids free from debris, earwax, and moisture.
+Different climates affect earwax consistency - you might find you need to clean your aids more frequently in hot weather.

 Dehumidifier: A portable dehumidifier can be invaluable, particularly when travelling to humid destinations.
 It helps remove excess moisture from your hearing aids, reducing the risk of damage.